JamesSung/angular4-demo-app/README.md

 If you are not interested in back end programs skip this part.
 This app can be running well without server side programs.
 Otherwise install MongoDB(V3.4.4 or higher) and download my <a href="https://github.com/JamesSung/springspringspring">SpringSpringSpring</a> project.
 After starting the MongoDb, run the Spring project on server.
 If you use Eclipse go run as > maven build...
-put "spring-boot:run" as goal.
+put "spring-boot:run" as a goal.
 You may need to modify src\app\services\booking.service.ts file to change the server port.
 One more thing is that I recomend you test with Chrome browser with option --disable-web-security because you are going to do cross domain test between 4200 and 8081.